jeremija/unipicker/README.md

 You need a selector command, default is [fzf](https://github.com/junegunn/fzf/)

-To copy to clipboard you need [xclip](http://linux.die.net/man/1/xclip)
+To copy to clipboard on Linux you need [xclip](http://linux.die.net/man/1/xclip)

 xclip can be installed in various linux distros:

 - Ubuntu/Debian: `apt-get install xclip`
 - Arch Linux: `pacman -S xclip`

+The `pbcopy` utility will be used on a Mac, which is installed by default.

 ## Installation